major/major.io/content/post/2007-01-24-cant-upload-large-files-in-php.md

   - web

 ---
-First, check max\_upload\_size in php.ini, but if that doesn't work, look for "LimitRequestBody" in /etc/httpd/conf.d/php.conf and comment it out.
+First, check `max_upload_size` in php.ini, but if that doesn't work, look for `LimitRequestBody` in /etc/httpd/conf.d/php.conf and comment it out.
 Restart apache and you're all set.